DanSunMDA/LEDEM/README.md

 LEDEM is an XGBoost-based tool that can integrate diverse epigenomic marks (histone modifications, DNA methylation, and chromatin accessibility data) to achieve accurate enhancer prediction results.

-In our original paper, to train an XGBoost model and predict enhancers genome-wide, we extract four sets of sequence/epigenomic features for training or whole-genome windows: 1) sequence features, including GC content, CpG density, and the distance to the closest transcription start site; 2) features from ATAC-seq data, including the maximal fold change of chromatin accessibility relative to the local background signals, and the number of peaks; 3) features from whole-genome bisulfite sequencing (WGBS) data, comprising of average fractional methylation levels, and the variation of DNA methylation levels across multiple tissues or cell types; 4) features from histone modifications (maximal fold changes of H3K4me1, H3K4me3, and H3K27ac signals relative to input signals).
+In our original paper, to train an XGBoost model and predict enhancers genome-wide, we extract four sets of sequence/epigenomic features for training or whole-genome windows: 1) sequence features, including GC content, CpG density, the distance to the closest transcription start site, sequence conservation score, and the number of motifs; 2) features from ATAC-seq data, including the maximal fold change of chromatin accessibility relative to the local background signals, and the number of peaks; 3) features from whole-genome bisulfite sequencing (WGBS) data, comprising of average fractional methylation levels, and the variation of DNA methylation levels across multiple tissues or cell types; 4) features from histone modifications (maximal fold changes of H3K4me1, H3K4me3, and H3K27ac signals relative to input signals).

 ## Requirements